icecube/icetray-public/cmake/resources/docs/tutorial.rst

 User's Guide
 ------------

-.. highlight:: sh
+.. highlight:: console

-`CMake <http://www.cmake.org/>`_ is a cross-platform build system which generates build files for use by native build systems for different platforms.
+`CMake <https://cmake.org/>`_ is a cross-platform build system which generates build files for use by native build systems for different platforms.
 On UNIX-like systems it generates makefiles.
 CMake provides easier per-project build configuration, a more standard build environment across different platforms, additional testing infrastructure, and out-of-source compilation.

-Building with cmake
+Building with CMake
 ^^^^^^^^^^^^^^^^^^^

 To begin building with CMake start with a clean workspace.
 We will assume